 One of the most storied cities in world history is Constantinople, now known as Istanbul.
 It has captivated travelers for centuries with its grandeur and opulence, colorful past filled with legendary battles, political intrigue, and revolutionary thought.
 While many people are familiar with the name Istanbul today, few may know why it was renamed from Constantinople to Istanbul in 1930 by an act of the Turkish Parliament.

 The city of Constantinople was officially renamed Istanbul in the 1930s.
-Before this time, many people used the name Istanbul, but only part of the city which lies within the old city walls was named Istanbul, and the rest of the city was called Constantinople.
+Before this time, many people used the name Istanbul, but only part of the city within the old city walls was named Istanbul, and the rest of the city was called Constantinople.
 Constantinople was named after the Roman Emperor Constantine, credited with bringing Christianity to the Roman Empire.

 Istanbul As Constantinople